Language-Technology-Assessment/main-database/readme.md

 **Datasources Basemodel**

-Are datasources for training the base model comprehensively documented and freely made available?
+Are datasources for training the base model comprehensively documented and made available?
+In case a distinction between base (foundation) and end (user) model is not applicable, this mirrors the end model data entries.

     🟥 Training data sources of base large language model are not open for inspection or shared.